hirememorey/election_game/README.md

 - Campaign action for placing influence
 - Automatic turn advancement when AP exhausted
 - **Status**: Backend fully implemented, frontend enhanced with Apple-level design

+### Candidacy Mechanic Update
+- Multiple players can now declare candidacy for the same or different offices in the same round, enabling head-to-head matchups and more dynamic elections.

 ### Trading Mechanic
 - Players can trade PC and favors during legislation sessions